 The Bachelor of Law (180 ECTS) is the first step of the legal education.
 Graduates of the programme are awarded the academic degree “Bachelor of Law (LL.B.)” after 6 semesters.

-(Is currently only offered in German)
+(Is currently only offered in German.
+More information on the website)

 Prerequisite for admission to the Bachelor of Law programme is university entrance qualification (Abitur, Matura, Berufsreife) and german language level C1.